BlackPhlox/wte/README.md

 # Prerequisites
   - Running Windows 1903 (build >= 10.0.18362.0) or later
-  - Have the latest version of Windows Terminal (Preview) installed
+  - Have the latest version of Windows Terminal installed
-  - Have Node.js 12 installed or later
+  - Have installed Rust 1.44.0 or later
-  - Have npm (Comes with Node.js)

 # Setup

 Before doing anything I will highly recommend that you backup you settings.json prior to working with this project.